 How to pronounce SAUNA

 Though “saw-na” is correct in the United States, the Finnish word is correctly said “sow-na.”
 These words can make you instantly funnier.

 It’s not at all pronounced how it’s spelled; say “keen-wah.”
-Next, check out these funny old-timey words to improve your vocabulary.
+Next, see how to improve your vocabulary in just one day.